 Other significant items

-Other sources of income that are taxed under separate source include income from hedging activities.
+Other sources of income that are taxed under separate sources include income from hedging activities.

 As noted above, Zambia operates a source-based system of income tax.
-However, where an individual/corporate entity is resident in Zambia, then they will also be subject to income tax on non-Zambian source dividends and interest income.
+However, where an individual/corporate entity is resident in Zambia, then they will also be subject to income tax on foreign-sourced dividend and interest income.